-The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
-The Company does not expect a significant impact on its financial statements from adopting this amendment.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023, with early application permitted.
+Adoption of this amendment is not expected to have significant impact on the financial statements of the Company.

 3. SIGNIFICANT ACCOUNTING POLICIES